How To Fish Flies With Spinning Gear: 2 Best Methods

 - Worm Pattern – My favorite colors are pink, brown, and red.

-- Egg Fly Pattern – All trout and steelhead eat eggs and eggs can the most effective bait at certain times of the year.
+- Egg Fly Pattern – All trout, steelhead, and salmon eat eggs and eggs can the most effective bait at certain times of the year.

 You can get this great nymph assortment pack from Bass Pro Shops which has some great nymphs that should work on any trout river and it would be a good starter pack if you want to try to fish flies with spinning gear.